Owen Devonport: Career

 He was appointed captain for the development squad in the 2024–25 season and started in red-hot form with 10 goals in the first 8 games.
 He made his first team debut for Fleetwood on 8 October 2024 in the 3–0 EFL Trophy group stage win over Barrow and subsequently signed a one-year contract extension until 2026 on 19 November 2024, with a one-year option in the club's favour.
 Manager, Charlie Adam, gave Devonport his League Two debut on 4 December 2024 in a 4–2 defeat to Doncaster Rovers, coming on as a late substitute.
 He became more of a regular once Pete Wild was appointed for the second half of the campaign and scored his first professional goal in a 4–2 win away at Milton Keynes Dons in March 2025.
 He finished the season fully integrated into the first team with 24 appearances in League Two.

 On 6 September 2025, Devonport moved to National League club FC Halifax Town on loan until 2 January 2026, joining up with former manager Adam Lakeland.
 Devonport had moved down the pecking order at Fleetwood following their summer signings of James Norwood, Ched Evans and Will Davies and the loan was seen to provide valuable game time.
 He scored his first goal for Halifax in his second outing, helping to rescue a point at home to Eastleigh in a 2–2 draw having been two goals down.
 He scored his first professional hat-trick on 21 October 2025 in a 3–0 win over Leeds United U21 in the National League Cup.

+On 15 May 2026, Fleetwood announced he would be leaving in the summer when his contract expired.